 PRELIMINARY PLAN PROCEDURE

-The following Preliminary Subdivision Plan procedure, in accord with Section 7-159b of the C.G.S., is strongly suggested to prospective subdividers, their agents or engineers, to permit informal discussion of the general design of the subdivision and its improvements in the formative stages with the Commission.
-The process is intended assist in preventing undue delay or extensive modification to a Final Subdivision Plan.
+The following Preliminary Subdivision Plan procedure, in accord with Section 7-159b of the C.G.S., is strongly suggested to prospective subdividers, their agents or engineers, to permit informal discussion of the general design of the subdivision and its associated improvements in the formative stages with the Commission.
+The process is intended to assist in preventing undue delay or extensive modification to a Final Subdivision Plan.

 Since the procedure involves a conceptual design review and is a pre-application process: